unscriptable/cssx/doc/CREATE.md

 This new span element will be inserted before the reference element in the DOM order.

 The sibling operator can reference the last created element as well.
-For example to add to td element to a table row:
+For example to add two td element to a table row:

 	create(tableRow, "td+td");